Tremaine Jones trial continues, with testimony from woman accused of harboring him

-This is the first witness we've heard from who not only saw the fight about 15 minutes before two Milwaukee police officers were shot — but he says he followed the man with the long rifle, identified as Tremaine Jones, up into the bushes officers Corder and McCray were reportedly ambushed from.
+This was the first witness we've heard from who not only saw the fight about 15 minutes before two Milwaukee police officers were shot — but he says he followed the man with the long rifle, identified as Tremaine Jones, up into the bushes officers Corder and McCray were reportedly ambushed from.

 We were asked by the judge to keep this witness anonymous, who said he was living in the apartment complex where the fight started between Jones and his ex-girlfriend.